andormade/8f4e/README.md

 # 8f4e

-8f4e is a stack-oriented programming language with a semi-visual interface specifically designed for generating and processing real-time audio signals.
+8f4e is a stack-oriented programming language with a semi-visual interface specifically designed for making algorave music.
 One of its unique features is its representation of pointers using interconnected wires.

 ## Other distinctive features:
 - The syntax and commands of 8f4e were inspired by assembly languages, but instead of the typical cryptic mnemonics like `cndjmp`, 8f4e uses more descriptive operation names such as `branchIfTrue`.